learn-co-curriculum/building-nested-hash-readme/README.md

   email: "jon_snow@thewall.we"
 }
 ```
-However, what if we want to have a more complicated system that can catalog several people.
+However, what if we want to have a more complicated system that can catalog several people?
 A nested hash will be particularly useful in this case.

 Let's say we have the following nested hash: